MiRo1310/ioBroker.telegram-menu/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   Trigger check, used triggers are no longer available in action, in nav it is visualized that the trigger is already in use

 ### 0.6.3 (2023-08-17)

 -   user check, least one user must be checked